-RSPCA inspectors (SSPCA inspectors in Scotland) carry out rescues, investigate neglect and cruelty complaints and bring perpetrators to court if necessary, inspect animal establishments and events such as circuses, agricultural shows and race meetings, administer first aid and give advice.
+RSPCA inspectors (SSPCA inspectors in Scotland) carry out rescues, investigate neglect and cruelty complaints and bring perpetrators to court if necessary.
+They inspect animal establishments and events such as circuses, agricultural shows and race meetings, administer first aid and give advice.
 In some cases they may have to carry out animal euthanasia.

 They liaise with other professionals, such as social services and local authority personnel, the police, veterinary surgeons and dog wardens.